SciPyCourse2022/notes/homework5/homework5.md

 6. Display the image again in a new figure window.
 Use the `gray` color map.

-7. Save the image to a .png name `nissl_gray.png`.
+7. Save the image to a .png named `nissl_gray.png`.

 #### pandas